-Do you have room for new students to transfer this school year?
-Yes, we do have room for transferring students for the 2017-2018 school year.
+Do you ever have new students transfer during the school year?
+Yes.
 Please fill out our application and we will contact your family to set up a student shadow day.
 Please contact us with any additional questions about transferring.

 What ages does The Innovation School serve?
-We currently serve students in grades kindergarten through 5th.
+We currently serve students in grades kindergarten through 6th.
 We are committed to expanding our services to include students through 8th grade.
 Our plan is to add one grade per year until we are at capacity at K-8.
-So if your student is in 5th grade, they could journey with us as we add grades each year until they wrap up 8th grade.

 Does The Innovation School use Common Core?
 We use an established framework to help guide students along a consistent learning path.
 This framework was developed using a combination of Common Core standards, Next Generation Science Standards, North Dakota social studies standards, and other best practice standards from around the world.
 The main difference in our connection to Common Core standards is in the curriculum.
 We do not have a standardized curriculum that is aligned to Common Core.
 We use our framework to create a learning continuum... meaning standards are not tied to grade level outcomes but are instead used in a fluid way to ensure that each student is working towards personalized learning and growth.

 At The Innovation School, how are students tested and assessed?
 Assessment is approached as an ongoing, everyday formative process (which means it is assessed along the way, not at the end of the learning).
 This type of assessment gives us an accurate picture of what a student knows and the skills they have acquired that can be used to inform instruction.
 Teachers use observations, notes, photographs, portfolios and various other forms of documentation made by themselves, and by the students, to reflect on and archive the learning that is taking place.
 Our curriculum framework provides structure for these assessments and helps teachers personalize learning for each student.